-Discover how Google AdWords works and leverage the paid marketing channel’s power to promote your marketing campaigns
+Discover how Google Ads works and leverage the paid marketing channel’s power to promote your marketing campaigns

-Learn the steps of setting up your Google AdWords campaign, from selecting keywords to connecting ads to landing pages.
+Learn the steps of setting up your Google Ads campaign, from selecting keywords to connecting ads to landing pages.

 Find out how to create optimized ads and landing pages that grab your visitor's’ attention and get them to convert on your offers

-Find out the common Google AdWords mistakes marketers are bound to make, and learn how to avoid them
+Find out the common Google Ads mistakes marketers are bound to make, and learn how to avoid them

-And when it comes to post-click landing page promotion, Google AdWords is one of the most obvious choices.
-In 2016, Google generated $57.80 billion in total digital ad revenue worldwide, which is an increase of 9% over last year, according to eMarketer:
+Google Ads is one of the most obvious choices for marketers for paid advertising and promotions.
+In 2021, Google generated $209.49 billion in total digital ad revenue worldwide, which is an increase of 17.55% over last year, according to Statista:

-Google AdWords allows you to promote your offers to your target audience via dedicated ads and post-click landing pages.
+Google Ads allows you to promote your offers to your target audience via dedicated ads and landing pages.

-Google AdWords is Google’s online advertising program, the program allows you to create online ads to reach audiences that are interested in the products and services you offer.
-The AdWords platform runs on pay-per-click (PPC) advertising i.e. you have to pay every time a visitor clicks your ad.
+Google Ads is Google’s online advertising platform that allows you to create online ads to reach audiences who are interested in the products and services you offer.
+The platform runs on pay-per-click (PPC) advertising i.e., you have to pay every time a visitor clicks your ad.

-Marketers rely on Google AdWords as a promotion platform because it allows them to:
+Marketers rely on Google Ads as a promotion platform because it allows them to: